SpringXy/N1ckArg.github.io/README.md

       "chacal": "You might be an idiot Ray...and yet...I care about you, you dumbass...", "deimos": "YIPPE KAH YEAH!!",
-      "dangerous": "Well, it's a little bit dangerous, my friend You'll need a mindset change for this
+      "dangerous": "Well, it's a little bit dangerous, my friend You'll need a mindset change for this!",
-You cannot get away with playing safe for this
-You wanna get home?
-Put it all on the line!",
       "canvas": "CHINGA TU MADRE INK",
     };